JudeQuintana/work-env/Readme.md

 Via Homebrew
   - install/upgrade:
       - `brew install vim tmux the_silver_searcher reattach-to-user-namespace ctags git jq htop thefuck`
       - Optional: `brew install source-highlight`, this is a big install.
 I use this for syntax highlighting in less.
-      - if you dont want this comment out the following lines out of `.zshrc`
+If you dont want this comment out the following lines out of `.zshrc`
       - ```
           LESSPIPE=`which src-hilite-lesspipe.sh`
           export LESSOPEN="| ${LESSPIPE} %s"